MIDIconsortium/Neuroimage_preprocessing/README.md

 `python run.py input_path save_path`

 This will load a raw scan located at 'input_path' and save a resampled, resized Nifti file at 'save_path', optionally saving a png image similar to the one shown above.

+This repository is compatible with python 3.6.
+See requirements.txt for all prerequisites; you can also install them using the following command:

+`pip install -r requirements.txt'